 At congressional request, USPS developed a "Transformation Plan" that briefly considered, and rejected, the alternatives of privatization and a return to regular agency status with appropriations to cover the costs of universal service.
 Instead, it asks Congress for authority to change rates more flexibly, close post offices and processing centers, and negotiate tailored service agreements and volume discounts for big mailers.
 It also proposed to redefine its universal service obligation by adjusting the number of delivery days, and to revamp union contract talks by involving the President and Congress in averting strikes.
 Most postal stakeholders think that the USPS monopoly lines - first class, periodical, and advertising mail - are a declining business, and want USPS to compete in other markets that are growing.
 Competitors in those markets resist because USPS pays no taxes and is immune from most government regulations.
 They think USPS should concentrate on its natural monopoly - the "last mile" in the delivery process.
-USPS has not had much success to date in developing commercially competitive products.
-Congress has not shown much willingness to address postal reform.
-While a reform bill has been under development in the House for a half-dozen years, it has yet to emerge from committee.
+USPS has had little success to date in developing commercially competitive products.